Why to choose us?

 Development board

-Each lecture in our course is followed by a practical hands-on exercises, representing 50% to 60% of the whole course time.
-Labs are performed on a read embedded board, on which you will progressively implement drivers in the Linux kernel.
+Each lecture in our course is followed by a practical hands-on exercises, representing about 50% of the whole course time.
+If possible (and beneficial to the learning process), Labs are performed on a real embedded board, on which you will progressively implement drivers in the Linux kernel.

 Vast amount of available documentation, many variants of SoC and variety of SoMs makes this board a great platform to learn skills currently needed in on-going projects.